SShadowS/streamdeck-azure-devops-manager/memory-bank/activeContext.md

   - ✅ Graceful degradation with clear visual indicators of connectivity status
   - ✅ Enhanced connection testing with detailed logging and visual feedback
   - ✅ Added "Testing connection..." indicator with spinner in the UI

+### URL Generation

+- **Decision Made**: Service-based URL construction
+  - ✅ Added URL generation methods to AzureDevOpsClient service
+  - ✅ Used consistent patterns for URL construction
+  - ✅ Implemented proper error handling for URL opening operations
+  - ✅ Created type-safe parameter interfaces for URL construction

+### Documentation Structure

+- **Decision Made**: Hierarchical markdown-based documentation
+  - ✅ Created a main README.md as the entry point in the root directory
+  - ✅ Organized action documentation in the docs/actions/ directory
+  - ✅ Separated installation, troubleshooting, and FAQ into distinct files in the docs/ directory
+  - ✅ Used cross-references between documents for better navigation
+  - ✅ Updated all links in the README.md to point to the correct locations
+  - ✅ Maintained consistent structure and formatting across all files

 ## Important Patterns and Preferences